1nv1/php-periphery-serial/README.md

 This project really has two goal, the first is create a wrapper and the second is learn about php extensions.
 It's my first project around this.

+# Download

+You can download the compiled library in the [sourceforge](https://sourceforge.net/projects/php-periphery-serial/) page.

 # Build

 You need apply the following steps: